Skip navigation

 Vitamin D Test

-A vitamin D test measures the level of vitamin D in your blood to make sure you have enough for your body to work well.
-Vitamin D is essential for healthy bones and teeth.
+A vitamin D test measures the levels of vitamin D in your blood.
+Vitamin D helps your body absorb calcium to build healthy bones and teeth.
 It also helps keep your muscles, nerves, and immune system working normally.
+Having vitamin D deficiency (very low levels of vitamin D) can lead to bone disorders and other medical conditions.

-• Your body makes vitamin D when your bare skin is exposed to sunlight.
+• Sunlight.
+Your body makes vitamin D when your bare skin, without sunscreen, is exposed to sunlight when you are outdoors.

-• You get vitamin D from certain foods.
-Only a few foods, such as egg yolks and fatty fish, naturally contain vitamin D. That's why vitamin D is added to foods, including breakfast cereals, milk, and other dairy items.
+• Certain foods.
+Only a few foods, such as egg yolks, liver, and fatty fish, naturally contain vitamin D. That's why vitamin D is added to many foods, including breakfast cereals, milk, and other dairy items.

 Other names: 25-hydroxyvitamin D, 25(OH)D, cholecalciferol test, ergocalciferol test, calcidiol test, vitamin D2 test, vitamin D3 test